twesterhout/spin-ed/README.md

 observables: []
 ```

-This will create a file `exact_diagonalization_result.h5` which contains the
+This will create a file `exact_diagonalization_result.h5` which will contain
-ground state of the Hamiltonian.
+the ground state of the Hamiltonian.

 ```console
 $ h5dump -H exact_diagonalization_result.h5